Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `DB_CONNECTION`

   It indicates on which database server application required to get connected.
-It must be valued `mysql`
+It must be valued `MySQL`

 * `DB_HOST`

   The Database host to which application will connect.
-Its value must be host(IP) at which your database server is running.
+Its value must be the host(IP) at which your database server is running.
 For example 127.0.0.1.
 If you are running the application using Docker, use database service name db as host.

 * `DB_PORT`